ikorman12/socialMedia-app/README.md

 ![npm-run-watch]()

 ## Future
-Future implementations of this app would be to incorporate features on the front end which can work with this back end application and can help edit, add and delete commerce.
+Future implementations of this api would be to collect more data by linking a front end aspect to it where users can input data so we can grab that value and input it into the api.
+Once collected we can use the data to create an algorithm for a more pleasureable UI/UX.

 ## Credits
 Igor Korman